Bay of Plenty children's book announced as finalist in book awards

 In 2015 McCauley won the best non-fiction category in the Elsie Locke Non-Fiction Award for her book Mōtītī Blue and the Oil Spill: A Story from the Rena Disaster.

-Tipuna has illustrated several books for children in her lively, vibrant style and finds much of her artistic inspiration at the Opopoti Marae, a small walk from her home.
+Tipuna has illustrated several books for children in her lively, vibrant style and finds much of her artistic inspiration at the Opopoti Marae, a short walk from her home.

-But the pair did not bring this book together alone and the text was translated to Te Reo Māori by Tamati Waaka (Ngāti Pūkeko, Te Whānau ā Apanui, Tūhoe).
+But the pair did not bring this book together alone and the text was translated to Māori by Tamati Waaka (Ngāti Pūkeko, Te Whānau ā Apanui, Tūhoe).

 Waaka, a certified interpreter and translator, has a background in Māori radio, television and kapa haka.